-Employees who are reservists called to active military service must notify the agency within 30 days from the date of release from active service.
+Employees who are reservists called to active military service must notify the agency within USERRA time limits from the date of release from active service.
 The employee or his/her power of attorney is responsible for notifying the University of the last day of active duty.

 Miscellaneous Collection Deductions